Mm 2 In Cm 2

 Addressing Common Misconceptions

 A common mistake is confusing the conversion of linear measurements (millimeters to centimeters) with the conversion of area measurements (mm² to cm²).
 Remember, area is two-dimensional, meaning the conversion factor is squared.
-Therefore, it's not a simple 10:1 ratio but a 100:1 ratio.
+So, it's not a simple 10:1 ratio but a 100:1 ratio.

 Frequently Asked Questions (FAQ)